-The shareholders of the Company will be asked to vote to set the number of directors at five.
-Unless such authority is withheld, the Management Designees, if named as proxy, intend to vote the Common shares represented by any such proxy in favour of a resolution setting the number of directors of the Company at five.
+The shareholders of the Company will be asked to vote to set the number of directors at four.
+Unless such authority is withheld, the Management Designees, if named as proxyholders, intend to vote the Common shares represented by any such proxy in favour of a resolution setting the number of directors of the Company at four.